 • Welcome to the •

-We study dynamic lipid-protein particles of plant plastids called
+We study dynamic lipid Droplets of plant plastids called

 The chloroplast is the defining organelle of photosynthetic eukaryotes.
 It serves as the site of photosynthesis, and is tightly integrated within the metabolic and signaling networks of the plant.
 As such, the chloroplast is a primary site of (a)biotic stress perception, and an important component of stress adaptation and tolerance.